ConnerSanders/CapstoneStarterRepo/Documentation/Signoffs/Power_System.md

 ### Output

-This subsystem will have 2 distinct outputs as described earlier: 12 VDC and 5 VDC.
-These 2 outputs can be treated as separte circuits for
 ### Relay Coil

 There will be a relay coil that is connected to the input of the 12 V transformer.
 This relay coil will be controlled by the safety subsystem, and will act as an emergency shutoff for the pulse inverter.
 The relay coil will receive a constant signal that allows the pulse inverter to operate.
 Should the signal ever not be present, the relay coil will not allow any power into the pulse inverter.